 Please sit back, relax, and let us enlighten you about when and not electric vehicles will take over Australian roads.
-An EV is the short form for an electric vehicle, and EVs are vehicles that are fully or partially powered by an electric motor.
+An EV is the short form for an electric vehicle.
+EVs are vehicles that are fully or partially powered by an electric motor.
 Electric vehicles come in all shapes and sizes and across a wide price range.

 Quick History of Electric Vehicles